Aiecco/Stat-Methods-2024/README.md

 # Preprocess/clean

 We clean the ID and convert the year-built of the house into its age.
-We also scale the data.
+We also scale the features but not the price.

     data$date <- as.Date(substr(data$date, 1, 8), format = "%Y%m%d")
     data$yr_renovated[data$yr_renovated == 0] <- NA